PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ## Initial Setup
 The first step was to set up our working environment, namely the lab.
 To do this, we [downloaded](https://seedsecuritylabs.org/labsetup.html) the SEED VM and followed the provided [setup guide](https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md).

-After the setup we have our working enviroment where we just need to extract the labsetup.zip and follow the [provided instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf).
+Once the setup is complete, the working environment is ready.
+The remaining steps involve extracting the labsetup.zip file and following the [provided instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf).

-If we now run the ```docker ps``` command we should see the three machines creating our little network, that is, more precisely, the three docker containers.
+If we now run the ```docker ps command```, we should see the three machines that make up our small network; more precisely, the three Docker containers.

 ![docker ps](images/image.png)